Indian jasmine is a very beautiful fragrant climbing vine that blooms all summer long.

 Indian jasmine is planted indifferently in fall or in spring.

-Make the most of its smooth jasmine fragrance, and set it up near a passageway or a window so that you may benefit with all your senses, not only the eyes!
+Make the most of its smooth jasmine fragrance, and set it up near a passageway or a window.
+That way you’ll benefit from the plant with all your senses, not only the eyes!

 - Follow our advice on planting shrubs.